C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Then, try to answer the following questions:

 - How does the historical narrative of a Wikipedia article change over time?
+- By
 - Taking also into account that thousands of bots, and non-human actors, contribute to the updating of the article, what does the collaboration between humans and non-human agents signify for the production of history in the digital age?

 ### 5 - Comparing Wikipedias in different languages